honglu2875/honglu2875/README.md

 Some things I have written or participated in:

+## an IR that generates pytorch and JAX codes (WIP)
+Tired of jumping back and forth between PyTorch and JAX?
+Tired of inserting hacky hooks or monkey-patches in the middle of a module for interpretability tasks?
+I'm making a shot here by starting with an Intermediate Representation as a graph and performs codegen on PyTorch and JAX.
+Still a lot of things to sort out but a basic version is working...

 ## LLM foundation model at Multi Tech Inc.
 (models and codes are not available for now)